ckdarby/PHP-UptimeRobot/README.md

 ## Prerequisites
 * Configure the $config apiKey
 * Must be running PHP >= 5.4
+* Format will be JSON & there will be no JSONCallback

 ##Composer
 Add this to your composer.json